BriqueDeckard/CodinGame_Solutions_JAVA/JAVA/39_Microservices/Microservice-SpringBoot-Docker-Kubernetes/README.md

 have a mechanism that allow each microservices to discovery the presence of other microservices.
 Thus, in this guide, we will develop a simple e-commerce Spring Boot application adopting the Microservice architecture.

-## Microservices using Spring Boot
+## Microservices using Spring Boot:

 The architectural of our simple e-commerce application is shown below.
 In our overly simplified example, we only have one customer, and all the payments and orders are made by him.
 There are three main components, namely API Gateway,